Traditional dances of Himachal Pradesh: Dalshone and Cholamba

 Cholamba Dance: It is one of the oldest-known dance forms in the state.
 As per locals, it is said to have been in existence for centuries.
 It is a unique dance form which is performed after the killing of a tiger.
 During its celebration, the skin of the animal is stuffed and its nose is decorated with gold ornaments.

 Shand and Shabu

 These are the most popular dances of the Lahaul valley and are generally danced at Buddhist Gompas in the memory of the Buddha.

 Shand and Shabu are two popular dance forms in Himachal Pradesh which are generally performed at Buddhist monasteries in the loving memory of Buddha.
 They are said to have originated in the Lahaul and Spiti district of the state.

+Luddi

+Ludi is a dance form from the district Mandi of Himachal Pradesh and used to be performed in other areas of the state and adjacent ones in the times of Kings.
+This is a dance that was specifically performed in royal courts and more recently social gatherings.
+Luddi is a high-energy dance form that is performed by both men and women.
+The dance is characterized by quick, circular movements of the feet, accompanied by rhythmic clapping and chanting.
+The performers wear colourful traditional attire, which adds to the vibrancy of the dance.

 Tribal dances of Himachal Pradesh

 The kikli dance form is a dance of young girls.
 The girls hold each other's hand crosswise and rotate swiftly on their toes.The Bhangra is a male dance which originated in the Punjab and is also performed in some areas of Una.The dance forms of the trans-Himalayan region differs in content and music.
 The old tradition of both song and dance in these regions is guarded against urban influence.
 Kinnaur, Lahaul and Spiti and Tehsils of Pangi and Bharmour of Chamba constitute this zone.
 Inhabitants are known as Kinnauras, Lahaulas, Spitians, Pangwals and Gaddis.
 Gujjars and many of these tribes have their own distinct traditions of folk dances, songs, dresses and ornaments.

 Many ritual dances are performed by Lamas on festive occasions.
 One masked dance form mainly features an important event in the history of Himalayan Buddhism when Lamas effectively carried out a plan of executing King Langdarma.
 A special event for masked dances is the celebration of the birth of Padma Sambhava (who carried the message of Buddhism to Tibet.